garth-c/PowerBI/README.md

 # create the data model

 The data model that I developed is shown below.
-This model uses the star schema approach where the transaction or details table is in the center and all of the related data from the master files or fact tables are then attached to it like points on a star.
+This model uses the **star** schema approach where the transaction or details table is in the center and all of the related data from the master files (or dimension tables) are then attached to it like points on a star.

 <img width="398" alt="image" src="https://github.com/garth-c/PowerBI/assets/138831938/3927339d-2d79-4443-ad7a-fd2f7717aa1a">